MAShah-UK/2DPlateHeatTransferSim/README.md

 * Save results locally based on date/time to create unique directory paths.

 ## Discontinuation
-The deadline for this project has passed.
+The project was created for a university group coursework.The deadline for the coursework has passed.

 [assignment]: /Documents/Assignment.pdf